 Cardholders earn 1.5 Etihad Guest miles per £1 spent on the Amex and 0.75 miles per £1 on the Visa.
 MBNA has a good reputation in my experience for posting points punctually.

-This is a very good earnings rate for a free card – as good as it gets these days actually.
+This is a very good earnings rate for a free card – in fact, as good as it gets these days.

 Note that you can actually beat the earnings rate on the Visa card (0.75 miles) with the HSBC Premier World Elite MasterCard.
 That card earns 1 mile per £1 and the miles can be transferred into four airlines, including Etihad.
 You need to meet the tough financial criteria for HSBC Premier in order to obtain the card, however, and there is a £195 annual fee – offset by a generous bonus in Year 1.